 - Corner brackets (optional): $10 to $15

-Regional pricing varies, so check your local timber merchant or home improvement store rather than relying on a fixed number.
+Prices vary by region, so check your local timber merchant or home improvement store rather than relying on a fixed number.
 If you already own a drill and a saw, your hardware costs drop to almost nothing.

 Where to Save Money Without Cutting Corners